 The fundamental difference among the new Obamacare health plans is the percentage of covered medical costs paid by the health plan.
 The Bronze Plan pays 60% of typical medical costs while the other Obamacare health plans pay a higher percentage of these costs.

-In the first Open Enrollment period for the new Affordable Care Act health plans begins in October 1, 2013.
+The first Open Enrollment period for the new Affordable Care Act health plans began October 1, 2013.
 The coverage for plans enrolled in during 2013 began January 1, 2014.
 Open enrollment this year ends March 31, 2014.
 See our Open Enrollment article for more information.